Zachary C. Flowerree

 Zac has also represented whistleblowers and victims of workplace discrimination or retaliation.
 For many of these clients, Zac has negotiated a successful resolution of their dispute without ever filing a lawsuit.
 This allows clients to recover money now – when they need it – without the delay of the legal system.

 Currently, Zac is expanding his representation of Illinois workers who are required to use their biometric identifiers – like their fingerprints or facial scans – to clock in and out of their shifts.
-Zac and Werman Salas P.C. are currently pursuing a potential class action lawsuit against a restaurant chain for improper collection, retention, and disclosure of workers’ biometric identifiers and information.
+Zac and Werman Salas P.C. are currently prosecuting more than two dozen potential class action lawsuits against restaurants, healthcare facilities, warehouses, retail chains, and manufacturing plants for improper collection, retention, and disclosure of workers’ sensitive biometric identifiers and information.

 Before dedicating himself to workers’ rights in 2014, Zac represented employers at Winston & Strawn LLP, one of the most preeminent law firms in Chicago.
 Because of this experience, Zac understands how large corporations and defense lawyers approach employment litigation.
 Zac uses this understanding to craft a legal strategy that maximizes workers’ chances of success.